Timothy Leary: In music

 The Psychedelic Experience (1964) was the inspiration for John Lennon's song "Tomorrow Never Knows", on The Beatles' album Revolver (1966).

 The Moody Blues recorded two songs about Leary.
 "Legend of a Mind", written and sung by Ray Thomas on their album In Search of the Lost Chord (1968), begins: "Timothy Leary's dead.
 No, no, no, no, he's outside looking in".
+The second was "When You're a Free Man" on the Seventh Sojourn album (1972).

 Leary recruited Lennon to write a theme song for his California gubernatorial campaign against Ronald Reagan (which was interrupted by Leary's prison sentence for cannabis possession), inspiring Lennon to come up with "Come Together" (1969), based on Leary's campaign theme and catchphrase.

-Leary was also present and sang when Lennon and his wife, Yoko Ono, recorded "Give Peace a Chance" (1969) during their bed-in in Montreal and is mentioned in the lyrics of the song.
+Leary was present and sang back-up vocals when Lennon and his wife, Yoko Ono, recorded "Give Peace a Chance" (1969) during their bed-in in Montreal and is mentioned in the lyrics of the song.

 The Who's 1970 single "The Seeker" mentions Leary in a sequence where the song's protagonist claims that Leary (among other high-profile people) was unable to help them with their search for answers.

-While in exile in Switzerland, Leary and British writer Brian Barrett collaborated with the German band Ash Ra Tempel and recorded the album Seven Up (1973).
+While in exile in Switzerland, Leary and British writer Brian Barritt collaborated with the German band Ash Ra Tempel and recorded the album Seven Up (1973).
 He is credited as a songwriter, and his lyrics and vocals can be heard throughout the album.
 Commenting on the work of his friend H. R. Giger, a surrealist artist from Switzerland who won an Academy Award for his work on the film Alien, Leary noted:

+During the height of rave culture from the 1980s to mid-2000s, recordings of Leary and other psychedelic thinkers speaking were often mixed into electronic music.
+The Shamen honored him in the song "Ebenezer Goode" on their album Boss Drum.

-In 1995, Leary had a cameo at the end of the music video for the song "Galaxie" by alternative rock group Blind Melon.
+In 1995, Leary had a cameo at the end of the video for alternative rock group Blind Melon's song "Galaxie".

-The Marcy Playground song "It's Saturday", from their 1999 album Shapeshifter, mentions joining Timothy Leary "in a cryogenic freeze."
+The Marcy Playground song "It's Saturday", from its 1999 album Shapeshifter, mentions joining Leary "in a cryogenic freeze".

 In comic books

 In 1973, El Perfecto Comics was organized by Aline Kominsky and published by The Print Mint to raise funds for the Timothy Leary Defense Fund.
 The comic features 31 underground artists contributing mostly one-pagers about drug experiences (primarily LSD).
 The front cover and a contributed one-page story are by Robert Crumb.

-In 1979, Last Gasp published a one-shot edition of Neurocomics titled Timothy Leary.
+In 1979, Last Gasp published the one-shot edition Neurocomics: Timothy Leary.
 "Evolved from transmissions of Dr. Timothy Leary as filtered through Pete Von Sholly & George DiCaprio", it is based on Leary's writings related to life, the brain, and intelligence.
 DiCaprio collaborated with Leary on the script.